 Perform this task for each data flow exchange of PI between systems, actors and Domains.

-This detailed conversion into Service operations can then be synthesized into consolidated sets of Service and Functions per System or business environment involved in the Domain(s) or Use Case.
+This detailed conversion of Privacy Controls into Service operations can then be synthesized into consolidated sets of Service and Functions per System or business environment involved in the Domain(s) or Use Case.

-On further iteration and refinement, the engaged Services can be further delineated by the appropriate Functions and made operational by Mechanisms for the relevant Privacy Controls.
+On further iteration and refinement, the identified Services can be further delineated by the appropriate Functions and made operational by Mechanisms for the relevant Privacy Controls.

 Examples: